-When an article is published, a predoctoral researcher must provide the citation to the Graduate School's Administrative Coordinator for record keeping purposes.
+When an article is published, a student must provide the citation to the Graduate School's Administrative Coordinator for record keeping purposes.

-PREDOCTORAL RESEARCHERS' INVOLVEMENT OPPORTUNITIES
+STUDENTS' INVOLVEMENT OPPORTUNITIES

-GSSIMR encourages predoctoral researchers' involvement in GSSIMR outside of their research.
+GSSIMR encourages students' involvement in GSSIMR outside of their research.
 The three main mechanisms for further involvement are:

-Predoctoral Researcher Council.
-The council is a standing body that provides formal feedback to GSSIMR leadership on matters of concern to predoctoral researchers.
-The representatives on the council serve as liaisons between predoctoral researchers and the Grad School when necessary, meets with the predoctoral researchers as a whole prior to the dean meetings to discuss issues and concerns, receive feedback, and communicate information and updates from the Graduate School, and formally meets with the Dean at the conclusion of the Fall and Spring terms.
-The representatives on the council are the graduate school representatives on the following committees: Academic Progression Committee; Admissions Committee; Crossroad; Curriculum Committee; Strategic Planning Committee.
-In addition, the predoctoral researchers elect a chair who serves on the council for one year.
+Graduate Student Council.
+The council is a standing body that provides formal feedback to GSSIMR leadership on matters of concern to students.
+The representatives on the council serve as liaisons between students and the Graduate School leadership when necessary, meets with the students as a whole prior to the leadership meetings to discuss issues and concerns, receive feedback, and communicate information and updates from the Graduate School, and formally meets with the Graduate School leadership at the conclusion of the Fall and Spring terms.
+The representatives on the council are the graduate school representatives on the following committees: Academic Progression Committee; Admissions Committee; Crossroads; Curriculum

+Committee; Strategic Planning Committee.
+In addition, the students elect a chair who serves on the council for one year.